Constitution & By-Laws

 despotism and the enemies of freedom, thereby establishing a reputation as a

-formidable force that became famous in the annals of warfare for cunning,
+formidable force which became famous in the annals of warfare for cunning,

 gallantry, and valor,